Oblique transition in hypersonic double-wedge flow: Introduction

-Oblique waves represent a potent mechanism for generation of steady 3D streaks in canonical low-speed incompressible~\citep{berlin1999numerical} and compressible~\citep{chang_malik_1994,mayer2011direct} boundary layers.
-For a high-speed separated flow subject to unsteady upstream disturbances, we utilize a weakly nonlinear analysis to demonstrate that quadratic interactions of oblique waves generate vortical excitations that induce reattachment streaks in the recirculation zone.
-We also show that the resolvent operator associated with linearization around the laminar 2D base flow governs the evolution of steady reattachment streaks and utilize SVD to demonstrate that the streaks are well approximated by the second output mode of the resolvent.
-Our analysis of the energy budget shows that the base flow deceleration near reattachment is primarily responsible for amplification of reattachment streaks associated with this sub-optimal mode.
+\tc{black}{In a Mach $5$ double-wedge flow subject to unsteady disturbances, we employ resolvent analysis to demonstrate that oblique waves represent the most energetic response of the compressible linearized NS equations.
+We utilize the compressible energy norm~\citep{chu1965energy,hanifi1996transient} to quantify energy amplification and show that unsteady upstream disturbances that are localized before flow separation induce oblique waves downstream of the double-wedge corner.
+Our analysis of the transport equation for the streamwise specific kinetic energy of oblique waves reveals that concave flow curvature of the separated/reattaching laminar 2D base flow is the primary source of amplification in the presence of SWBLI.
+We also utilize a weakly nonlinear analysis to demonstrate that quadratic interactions of oblique waves generate vortical excitations that induce reattachment streaks in the recirculation bubble.
+We show that the resolvent operator associated with linearization around the laminar 2D base flow governs the evolution of steady reattachment streaks and use SVD to demonstrate that the streaks are well approximated by the second output resolvent mode.
+Our analysis of the energy budget shows that the base flow deceleration near reattachment is primarily responsible for amplification of reattachment streaks.
+Finally, we conduct DNS to confirm the predictive power of our approach and provide insight into latter stages of transition to turbulence.}

-We also conduct direct numerical simulations (DNS) to confirm the predictive power of input-output and weakly nonlinear analyses and provide insight into latter stages of transition.
-Our simulations demonstrate that spanwise oscillations of streaks lead to the formation of 3D flow structures that cause breakdown and transition to turbulence downstream.
-We show that typical turbulent correlations do not hold in the transitional zone and demonstrate that unsteady oblique disturbances can indeed trigger transition to turbulence in separated high-speed flows.
-Our work provides a detailed characterization of transition initiated by a non-modal amplification of oblique waves whose nonlinear interactions lead to the appearance of steady reattachment streaks in the recirculation zone and their subsequent breakdown/transition to turbulence downstream; see figure~\ref{fig:summary} for an illustration.